archanasdn/admin360/README.md

 # admin360
-please run all migration and seeders
+please run all migration and seeders in branch admin